comunifi/py-fi/README.md

 We've built a very simple demo which allows posting messages, starting a crowdfund, allowing others to contribute and claiming the contributions.
 All this by combining nostr and stablecoins.
 Completely non-custodial and peer to peer.

-The Demo is a macOS application but could be run on Linux, Windows, iOS, Android or even Web if needed.

 ### Blockchain Layer - Arbitrum + ERC4337 Account Abstraction

 Users sign user operations (ERC4337, which are essentially signed intents to transact) which, if executed, will execute a transfer of funds from the user's account.
 These are contributions.